SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 ## Acknowledgements
-We thank ELIXIR, the research infrastructure for Life-science data, and the organisers of BioHackathon Europe 2022 for delivering the BioHackathon and funding the travel costs of ABR and AS.
+We thank ELIXIR, the research infrastructure for Life-science data, and the organisers of BioHackathon Europe 2024 for delivering the BioHackathon and funding the travel costs of ABR and AS.

-We are grateful to Eli Chadwick and Nick Duty for fruitful discussions about the future directions of RO-Crate and Bioschemas, resepectively.
+We are grateful to Eli Chadwick and Nick Duty for fruitful discussions about the future directions of RO-Crate and Bioschemas, respectively.

 ## References